 Brentuximab vedotin is given by intravenous (into a vein) infusion.
-The treatment is delivered over 30 minutes and is typically given every 3 weeks.
-The dosage depends on the person’s size and type of cancer being treated.
+The dosage and how often you receive the medication depends on your body size and type of cancer being treated.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include ketoconazole and rifampin.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 There are a number of things you can do to manage the side effects of brentuximab vedotin.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Progressive Multifocal Leukoencephalopathy (PML) is a rare but very serious brain infection that has been reported with this medication.
 The signs of PML may develop over several weeks or months.
 They may include changes in mood or usual behavior, confusion, thinking problems, loss of memory, changes in vision, speech, or walking, and decreased strength or weakness on one side of the body.
 If you develop any of these signs, notify your oncology care team immediately.

 Low White Blood Cell Count (Leukopenia or Neutropenia) and Infection

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.